 Last year, Android 8.0 Oreo appeared much sooner than anyone anticipated, with a beta version launching in March ahead of a full release in August.
 That was months earlier than previous versions, and it showed Google trying to get new OS versions into the hands of developers and testers as early as possible.

 Even if you have a brand new phone, it could be months after the official release before you see Android 9.0 available as an over-the-air update.
 Luckily, Google's own Pixel devices (Pixel 2 XL shown) get first dibs on pure Android updates.
+And Android 9.0 should launch alongside the upcoming Pixel 3 and Pixel 3 XL.

 What features will Android P have?